 - Promote the use and adoption of FARS data in Massachusetts

+The function of the RMV is to efficiently and professionally serve the public in all areas of licensing, registration and titling and to protect public safety through the fair and ethical enforcement of all laws and procedures.
 The day-to-day work of the FARS Program in Massachusetts is the responsibility of the RMV’s FARS unit.
-This unit works closely with other sections of the RMV, as well as other state and local government agencies, involved with the traffic records system for Massachusetts.
-With the RMV’s existing capacity and infrastructure, this is a best value that will enable the Commonwealth to secure federal funds for these services.
+This unit works closely with other sections of the RMV as well as other state and local governmental agencies involved with the traffic records system for Massachusetts.
 The RMV receives no specifically-designated appropriations to provide these services.